 All volunteers must sign the Foundation’s Code of Conduct which includes a strong Child Protection Policy.
 This is legally binding on all adults working with children and vulnerable adults in India and is closely monitored by Foundation staff.
 We take child protection extremely seriously.

 See Testimonials for feedback from recent volunteers.

 Enthusiasm, creativity, commitment, integrity a sense of humour and love for children are essentials.
 Plus points are skills in sports, writing, drama, photography, research, data analysis, film-making, music, dance, painting . . . you name it: if you are passionate about something, we will find a way to channel it!

-You should expect to spend about £900 for eight weeks - this covers costs for food and accommodation, as well as local travel.
-There are no programme fees payable to Camvol.
+You should expect to spend about £1200 for eight weeks - this covers costs for food and accommodation, as well as local travel.
+This includes the £300 programme fee payable for Camvol support.

 Vaccination and other medical costs have NOT been included in estimated costs, and applicants should take this into account while planning their budgets.
 If you intend to travel for recreation and tourism, these costs will be additional, so please budget accordingly.

 Financial support for summer charitable work and volunteering is available via Colleges and from the University.
 If selected, the Camvol Director can advise about funding opportunities.